WebAssembly/wasi-sdk/README.md

 ## Notable Limitations

-* C++ exceptions are disabled by default.
-For more information see [CppExceptions.md].
+* C++ exceptions are disabled by default and require extra configuration to get working, see [CppExceptions.md].
 * C `setjmp`/`longjmp` require some extra configuration to get working, see [SetjmpLongjmp.md].
 * Most targets do not support spawning a thread.
 Experimental support for